 In conjunction with our Mission Statement, we have six belief statements based upon the six pillars of our foundation: Faith, Preparation, Community, Service, Spirit, and Leadership.
 Again, these are not simply words; they are based on the values which guide all we do.

 Preparation: We prepare our students for the future by teaching them to be critical thinkers, problem solvers and technologically literate individuals.
 Each year, 99 percent of our students go on to two- or four-year colleges.
-The Class of 2014, with 154 graduates, earned over $12.7 million in academic scholarships.
-Over the last five years, our graduating classes from Bishop Hartley High School have collectively earned more than $51.5 million to post-secondary educational institutions.
+The Class of 2018 earned $16.8 million in academic scholarships and 100% of the class was accepted to a college or university for the fall of 2018.
+Over the last five years, our graduating classes from Bishop Hartley High School have collectively earned nearly $70 million to post-secondary educational institutions.

 Community: Bishop Hartley honors the collaborative effort among family, church and school to foster a loving, safe and Christian environment for our students where they can learn, discover their gifts, and serve their community within the walls of Bishop Hartley as well as the world around them.
 Our enrollment is 700.
 This is big enough to offer a wide variety of classes and be financially stable, yet small enough that we do not lose familiarity with students and families.

 Service: The Gospel commands us to love our neighbor and at Bishop Hartley, our students put their beliefs into action, serving the lonely, hungry, homeless, sick and mentally ill.
 Every student must complete at least 25 hours of service each year.
 In addition, each House conducts a year-long service project the breath and depth of which is designed to have a true, measurable impact on improving the lives of others.